EarthbagBuilding.com

 After filling the pond I used about 3 tons of Camas Gray 4?
 A-cut rock and round 35-75 lb boulders to build the edging.
 I did this while the pond was filled so I could see how things were looking.
 When I was done placing the rock, I drained and rinsed the pond.
 This picture is after draining.
 You can see I've already started planting plants around the edge.

 I was very concerned about having such a huge amount of water go bad on me that I planned on a pond filter.
 I didn't want a huge ugly algae mess.
 I spent considerable time researching filters.
-On my previous home's pond, a smaller typical yard pond, I built it like an aquarium — with an underground gravel filter with PVC pipe running through it.
+On my previous home's pond, a smaller typical yard pond, I built it like an aquarium - with an underground gravel filter with PVC pipe running through it.
 It worked fantastic and I had perfectly clear water for years.
 But someone warned me it will be hard to clean.
 So this time I used the same principle (since it worked so well the first time) but I built it external to the pond.
 In addition I had now learned about the vegi-filter concept which incorporated plants.
-For more information about how I made the filter see this page.

 Disclaimer of Liability and Warranty